 Early Evening: Museo Nacional de Bellas Artes

 Argentinians do not start eating dinner until 8 o’clock in the PM, which can be frustrating for people like yours truly who prefer to dine sharply at 7.
-That’s why it’s so great that this museum, located conveniently close to where we will be dining this evening, stays open until 8!
+Also, what can we do while we wait for restaurants to open?
+Go back to the hotel?
+We’ll just fall asleep!
+That’s why it’s so great that the Museo Nacional de Bellas Artes, located conveniently close to where we will be dining this evening, stays open until 8!